megacamelus/camel-upstream-info/camel-documentation/camel-sql-stored.md

       OUT INTEGER out2
     )

+# Usage

-# Declaring the stored procedure template
+## Declaring the stored procedure template

 The template is declared using a syntax that would be similar to a Java method signature.
 The name of the stored procedure, and then the